Shreya-Gupta1/AdventureWorks_SQL-Project/README.md

 To solve these problem statements SQL queries are written which use various data aggregation and result manupulations functions like nested queries, partition, join, group by and many more

 ## Result and Conclusion:
 The data obtained for the SQL queries is then represented graphically for better understanding.
-They can be viewed on the ppt included in this repository.
+They can be viewed on the [ppt](https://github.com/Shreya-Gupta1/Adventureworks_sql-project/blob/main/AdventureWorks_Analysis.pdf) included in this repository.
 A few of them can be seen in the image below-

 ![analysis image-1](https://github.com/Shreya-Gupta1/Adventureworks_sql-project/assets/86680103/94fcda24-247c-4946-8b52-93b3c43a5c72)

+For Example, We can observe that-
+* Mountain-200 Black, 38 (ProductID 782) is the best selling product with a total sales of $4,400,592.80
+* 'Price' is the best performing sales and reason while 'Television Advertisement' has the lowest sales impact
+* Highest Number of orders were shipped in May 2004 with June 2004 at a close second.